conzy/terraform-demo/README.md

 As the custodians of the cloud it's important for us to create an environment that strikes that ideal balance between risk and agility for the organisation.
-The last thing we want is some workload that bundles an RDS Cluster with a Lambda app and some poor junior engineer updates a single line of Python which causes a production outage because there was a hidden RDS Engine Upgrade lurking in the `terraform plan`
+The last thing we want is some workload that bundles an RDS Cluster with a Lambda app and some poor junior engineer updates a single line of Python which causes a production outage because there was a hidden RDS Engine upgrade lurking in the `terraform plan`

 More workspaces has some management overhead, you'll sometimes need to share information between workspaces, you'll sometimes need to update resources in multiple files.
-But uou _cannot_ put a price on the operational safety you gain.
+But you _cannot_ put a price on the operational safety you gain.

 ### KISS